 Federal and State regulations prohibit awarding financial aid for classes that do not count toward his/her degree, certificate, or other recognized credential.
-If you wish to take course work outside of your academic program, please see the Registrar and Financial Aid Officer.
+If you wish to take course work outside of your academic program, please see the Registrar and the Financial Aid Office.
 Financial Aid is not awarded for completion of minor degrees.